 1a.
 The Chairperson shall present the draft single programming document to the European Parliament and the Council, after which the Board of Supervisors shall, on the basis of the draft which has been approved by Executive Board, adopt the draft single programming document for the three following financial years.
 (203 Balz, Berès)

 1b.
 The single programming document shall be transmitted by the Executive Board to the Commission, the European Parliament and the Council and the European Court of Auditors by 31 January.
 Without prejudice to the adoption of the annual budget, the European Parliament shall approve the single programming document.
-(204 Balz-Berès)
+(204 Balz-Berès, 842 Langen)

 2. Taking account of the single programming document, the Commission shall enter in the draft budget of the Union the estimates it deems necessary in respect of the establishment plan and the amount of the balancing contribution to be charged to the general budget of the Union in accordance with Articles 313 and 314 of the Treaty.
 (205 Balz-Berès)